Financial-Times/coronavirus-excess-mortality-data/README.md

 Most countries publish mortality data with a longer periodicity (typically quarterly or even annually), a longer lag time, or both.
 This sort of data is not suitable for ongoing analysis during an epidemic and is therefore not included here.

+## Data

+All of the data can be found in the file [https://github.com/Financial-Times/coronavirus-excess-mortality-data/blob/master/data/ft_excess_deaths.csv](data/ft_excess_deaths.csv) .

 ## Data definitions

-All of the data can be found in the file `[ft_excess_deaths.csv](data/ft_excess_deaths.csv)`.
-For each jurisdiction and each daily, weekly or monthly period, the data contains the following fields:
+For each jurisdiction and each weekly or monthly period, the data contains the following fields:

 * `country`: the country to which the data applies
 * `region`: where applicable, the subnational or administrative region.
 This duplicated `country` for national-level data